Shayansi/shayansi.github.io/README.md

 <h3>
   This project explores a hybrid 2D/3D platforming experience using Unity's physics system.
-The player can switch between 3D and 2D modes dynamically, changing movement constraints and solving puzzles across dimensions.
+The player can switch between 3D and 2D modes dynamically, changing movement constraints and solving puzzles across dimensions
 </h3>